sous-chefs/apache2/UPGRADING.md

 It is recommended that you manage your template and call the `apache2_site` resource directly.

 This leads to a simpler system, and you get more control over the variables and values you pass to the template.

-Note that the variables passed to the template have also changed.
+Here are the modifications you will need to make:
 ```ruby
 web_app 'ssl_redirect' do
   server_name node['hostname']